stellatogrp/l2ws/README.md

 ***

-# Important files in the back-end
+# Important files in the backend
-To replicate our results, this part is not needed.
+To reproduce our results, this part is not needed.

-The ```examples``` folder holds the code for each of the numerical experiments we run.
+- The ```examples``` folder holds the code for each of the numerical experiments we run.
 The main purpose is to be used in conjunction with the ```l2ws_setup_script.py```.

-An important note is that the code is set to periodically evaluate the train and test sets -- this is set in the ```eval_every_x_epochs``` entry in the run config file.
+- An important note is that the code is set to periodically evaluate the train and test sets; this is set in the ```eval_every_x_epochs``` entry in the run config file.
 When we evaluate, the fixed-point curves are updated (see the above files for the run config).

 We can also set the number of problems we run with C (for OSQP and SCS) with ```solve_c_num```.
 This will create the results that are used for our timing tables.
 ***